Zeta611/mpi-sws-semantics/STRUCTURE.md

 This document roughly maps the lecture notes and exercises to the Coq development.

+## Basic structure
+Chapters 1-4 are included in the `theories/type_systems` folder.
+Chapters 5-10 are included in the `theories/program_logics` folder.
+All of the paths given below are to be understood relative to these folders.

 ## Chapter 1
 * The `warmup` folder contains a quick reminder of some concepts of Coq as well as an introduction to some features of `stdpp`.
 * The `stlc` folder contains an implementation of the untyped lambda-calculus and the simply-typed lambda-calculus, with different reduction semantics, including syntactic and semantic type safety proofs.